 Now we describe these eight ranges.
-The alphabet 'J' or 'A' after the number shows whether characters in the range is treated as JAchars or not by default.
+The superscript "J" or "A" after the number shows whether each character in the range is treated as JAchars or not by default.
 These settings are similar to the prefercjk settings defined in PXbase bundle.
+Any characters above U+0080 which does not belong to these eight ranges belongs to the character range 217.

-Range 8^J Symbols in the intersection of the upper half of ISO 8859-1 (Latin-1 Supplement) and JIS X 0208 (a basic character set for Japanese).
+Range 8^J The intersection of the upper half of ISO 8859-1 (Latin-1 Supplement) and JIS X 0208 (a basic character set for Japanese).
 This character range consists of the following characters: